Newmu/stylize/README.md

 Inspired by the [various](http://alteredqualia.com/visualization/evolve/) [projects](http://rogeralsing.com/2008/12/07/genetic-programming-evolution-of-mona-lisa/) implementing polygonal stylization of images via blends of genetic algorithms and hill climbing and [Andrej Karpathy's](http://cs.stanford.edu/people/karpathy/convnetjs/demo/image_regression.html) rephrasing of the problem in a machine learning framework.

-Usage (example.py had more detail - see results on iggy in example_images/):
+Usage (example.py has more detail - see results on Iggy in example_images/):
 ```
 from stylize import render
 from scipy.misc import imread